Work in progress!

 - all things proof of stake and the beacon chain,

-- the process of The Merge at which Ethereum 1.0 moves to proof of stake,
+- the process of The Merge by which Ethereum moved to proof of stake,

 - in-protocol data sharding, and